By Matt May

 The castle of Santa Barbara at Alicante is one of the largest medieval fortresses built in Spain.
 It is really worth a visit, and so is the old town in Alicante.

 Visit Terra Mitica, the entertainment park at Benidorm, and Spain's answer to Disneyland.
-It is a fun place to go to and has been built with a Mediterranean them in mind.
+It is a fun place to go to and has been built with a Mediterranean theme.

 Costa Blanca is renowned for fantastic tapas bars and restaurants.
 Traditionally tapas was served free in Spanish bars, but nowadays many bars and restaurants specialise in tapas menus.
 Although tapas is based around meat and fish, there are plenty of vegetarian options available such as patatas bravas, olives and manchego cheese.

-A local market in Spain.
+A local Spanish market.
 Spanish markets usually sell fresh fruit and vegetables, olives, fish, meat, breads, sweets and cakes.
 Some have local crafts such as ceramics.

 Costa Blanca has perfect Mediterranean weather - warm winters, balmy summers and sunshine through most of the year.
-Summer temperatures can rise to the 40s, but the beaches are still crowded with those seeking sun and sand.
-The World Health Organisation has nominated it as one of the healthiest places to live in the world.
+Summer temperatures can rise to the low 40s in July/August, but the temperature on the coast in summer is often moderated by a cooling offshore breeze.
+The World Health Organisation has nominated Costa Blanca as one of the healthiest places to live in the world.
 The peak season is in the Costa Blanca is summer, but if you are looking for lower rates, and lesser crowds, then go there during the winter months.

 A couple of hours drive to the north Alicante is Valencia Airport which is now on the flight schedule of some of the low cost airlines including Easyjet.

-There is a new passenger airport at Corvera just to the south of Murcia which has been running test flights duing 2012.
-Corvera is due to replace Murcia which will return to being a military airport.
+There is a brand new passenger airport at Corvera just to the south of Murcia which has been running test flights duing 2012.
+Corvera is eventually due to replace Murcia which will return to being a full-time military airport.

 Lorca's Semanta Santa, the Easter procession.
 It is one of the most popular fiestas in Spain.